• Skip to primary navigation

 • Use poppy seeds instead of sesame seeds.

-• Sprinkle Vienna rolls crusts with a little sugar.
+• Sprinkle Vienna roll crusts with a little sugar.

 • Use for small tea sandwiches and appetizers.

-• Shape Vienna bread into a large oblong loaves or braids.
+• Shape Vienna bread into large oblong loaves or braids.

 Here are the questions I am most frequently asked about this recipe.